gvwilson/sdxpy/src/perf/index.md

 we would look at some actual programs to see what fraction of rows filtering usually kept, and simulate that.
-Notice that `time_filter` doesn't know or care whether it's being given a `DfCol` or a `DfRow`.
+And since `DfCol` and `DfRow` are derived from the same base class, `time_filter` doesn't know or care whether it's being given one or the other.
-That's the whole point of deriving them from a [%i "base class" %]: we can use them interchangeably.
 {: .continue}

 Timing `select` is similar to timing `filter`.